top of page

 GOALS: The SZNet pilot projects aim to developing a cross-trained, international community of scientists and advance our understanding of subduction geohazards through week-long long pilot studies in Cascadia and Chile.
 These projects will aim to inform future activities such as the planned MultiHazard Array

-FUNDING: Funding for participant travel, food, lodging, and field supplies wi available through SZNet which is supported by funding from the National Science Foundation AccelNet program under award 2301732.
+FUNDING: Funding for participant travel, food, lodging, and field supplies will be available through SZNet which is supported by funding from the National Science Foundation AccelNet program under award 2301732.

 Project Timeline